BSidesPDX/CTF-2020/web/200-socking-it-to-ya/solution/README.md

 `Username:Jorge`
 `Password:82a07cc1b6cc1d05e594aeb3354da513438dc9695d3d15f6a70adf3697ba4fef`

-Now that we have the Credientals for the proxy if we try to connect to the security page we still get the client certificate warning.
+Now that we have the credentials for the proxy if we try to connect to the security page we still get the client certificate warning.

 There is a hint on the main page about whats going on here.
 The server is doing mutual TLS.
 Well we are given a private key to start the challenge so by grabbing the public certificate from the port `8081` using openssl
 `openssl s_client -connect socking-it-to-ya.bsidespdxctf.party:8081`